systemd

 handles multi-journal file queries.
 To overcome this problem,

-the Netdata plugin queries each file individually and it then it merges the results to be returned.
+the Netdata plugin queries each file individually, and then it merges the results to be returned.

 This is transparent, thanks to the facets